1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

 4 Commercial and Regulatory

-4.1 How does your jurisdiction approach and regulate joint ventures between airline competitors?
+4.1 How does India approach and regulate joint ventures between airline competitors?

 The Competition Act, 2002 (“CA02”) is the principal statute that governs the antitrust regime in India.
 The CA02 does not specifically deal with or govern the airline sector.
 However, more generally, a joint venture between two competing airlines may require assessment under the following two provisions under the CA02: